And they went on and on

 Hamilton Masakadza became the first black African to score a Test century - and, for all of 41 days, the youngest debutant centurion in Test history.
 Aged just 17 years and 352 days at the start of the match, the second Test against West Indies, Masakadza batted 388 minutes and 316 balls for his 119, with Zimbabwe facing a first-innings deficit of 216.
 Zimbabwe declared on 563 for 6, and had rain not washed out the final day, they might even have squared the series.
 Masakadza was the seventh black African to play for Zimbabwe.
 And, until Mohammad Ashraful made his bow for Bangladesh later in the year, only Mushtaq Mohammad and Sachin Tendulkar had reached three figures in a Test at a younger age.

-As he lambasts batsmen from the Sky Sports commentary box, it's sometimes easy to forget that Bob Willis had a Test batting average of 11, but he did once save a Test with the willow.
-When Willis marched to the crease against West Indies at The Oval, England were 92 for 9 in their second innings, just after lunch on the final day.
-But somehow Willis survived for almost three hours.
+As he lambasts batter from the Sky Sports commentary box, it's sometimes easy to forget that Bob Willis had a Test batting average of 11, but he did once save a Test with the willow.
+When Willis marched to the crease against West Indies at The Oval on this day, England were 92 for 9 in their second innings, just after lunch on the final day.
+Somehow he survived for almost three hours.
 He made 24 not out, Peter Willey his first Test hundred, and England saved a match that looked lost.

-John Rennie, a fast-medium swing bowler, born today, played four Tests and 44 ODIs for Zimbabwe between 1993 and 2000.
-He averaged 46 for each of his 34 one-day wickets but was a useful batsman and fielder for the side.
+John Rennie, a fast-medium swing bowler born today, played four Tests and 44 ODIs for Zimbabwe between 1993 and 2000.
+He averaged 46 for each of his 34 one-day wickets but was a useful batter and fielder for the side.
 Business and family pressures, as well as disillusionment with the situation in Zimbabwe cricket, eventually caused him to fade out of the game in about 2002.